gremwell/qsslcaudit/README.md

 Now the tool is installed.

-OpenSSL library is determine during `cmake` run.
-If your system has unsafe version (see above), it will be used.
+OpenSSL library is determined during `cmake` run.
+If your system has the unsafe version (see above), it will be used.
 Otherwise -- available system version (1.0.x or 1.1.x).

 #### Building unsafe OpenSSL library